AFadhluddin/PHAS0052_Grp3/README.md

 ## Usage

-To run a sinulation, once your ideal parameters have been entered in the main loop run this in the cli.
+To run a simulation, once your ideal parameters have been entered in the main loop run this in the cli.

 - if local machine python version is 3+ :